 The building, with capacity for 6,436 people, count with some of the latest innovations in green technology, such as a 2,700 mÂ² green wall, which will become the largest in the world, a controlled drip irrigation system, and a lobby designed to maintain humidity and reduce the use of air conditioner.

-The project also include photovoltaic, which cover part of the buildingÂ´s energy demand, LED lighting, and 18% of the building have natural light coming in from the domes.
+The project also include photovoltaic cells, which cover part of the buildingÂ´s energy demand, LED lighting, and 18% of the building have natural light coming in from the domes.

 In order to reduce the amount of water consumed by the building, there is a water treatment plant treating about 2.6 liters of water per second and a rainstorm water storage tank, which is used to supply toilets and to water the green areas.
 The propertyÂ´s total area is 66,140.592 squared meters, with the buildingÂ´s footprint accounting for 22%.